Grease Trap Solutions ❓ – Why Is My Grease Trap Full After Service?

 A grease trap or grease interceptor basically is a device filled with water and a filtering system.
 As water enters the trap from the sinks, etc. in the kitchen, the trap separates the water from the grease.

-The grease is kept in the trap and the water is released to the sewerage system.
+The grease is kept in the trap and the water is released into the sewerage system.

 Over time, the trap will steadily fill up with grease (i.e., it will be pure water after it has been pumped out and cleaned) and then will steadily increase from 0% grease component to 100% if it is not cleaned on a regular schedule (see how often should grease traps be cleaned).

 As the trap becomes clogged with grease, the risk of overflowing or a major issue (that could result in significant fines for your business) becomes a possibility.
 In this context, you may need an expensive emergency grease trap cleaning.

-Waster offers flexible waste services, including grease traps cleaning which you can arrange easily through our online waste shop Click the blue button below:
+Waster offers flexible waste services, including grease trap cleaning which you can arrange easily through our online waste shop.
+Click the blue button below:

 Arranging reliable grease trap cleaning for your business need not be rocket science.

-Choose a reputable company and ensure you keep records of the services as they are performed will ensure you do not receive a fine from your local water authority of face any unpleasant situation like an overflow or blockage.
+Choose a reputable company and ensure you keep records of the services as they are performed will ensure you do not receive a fine from your local water authority or face any unpleasant situation like an overflow or blockage.

 Waster makes your grease trap solutions easy.
 We operate on flexible 30-day agreements and do not charge hidden fees.

 Check out the quick video below which provides answers to common questions.

 Of course, you can also give our friendly customer service team a call.
 They will be very happy to help you with any questions.

 Common grease trap problems

 As a company that provides trap grease pit or trap cleaning solutions, we receive a wide range of questions relating to services, issues and problems.

 However, this simple system leads to many misunderstandings.